We are using CaringBridge to keep family and friends updated in one place. We appreciate your support and words of hope

-Chronic illness like this one have a way of depleting the good energy out of you.
+Chronic illnesses, like this one, have a way of depleting the good energy out of you.
 We have felt it more times than we could ever have imagined.
 Today, we still see the future as a positive one.
-Adam is going to get his life back.
-We're going to be better, stronger, and more fulfilled when this has reached its end.
+Life will eventually get back to normal.
+We're going to be stronger than ever when this has reached its end.
 We have each other and an abundance of love in our lives.
 That's Adam's story...and our story.

-Thank you for being our support system during this long journey.
+Thank you for being kind, compassionate, and supportive during this long journey.